AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 At this point it is possible to make the inference of the trained model as shown in the example below.

-The labels of the specific case are inside the .json file of the previous point.???
+The labels of the specific case are inside the .json file of the previous section expressed in bold.
 You have to insert the label corresponding to the desired class in the entry: `class`.
+`trunc` stands for truncation, by default it is set to 1.
+For more information consult [StyleGAN3](https://github.com/NVlabs/stylegan3.git).

 Note: the following labels are just an example
 ```